Websites mentioned on this page:

 high intermediate-advanced ESOL learners

-What you need: Internet with a 56 Kbps minimum connection and any of the free online video players, such as RealOne, Windows Movie Player, or QuickTime, all of which are free and downloadable.
+What you need: Internet with a 56 Kbps minimum connection and a free online video players, such as Windows Media Player, or QuickTime.

 What to do:

-1. Have your students preview of some of the vocabulary used in movie reviews: Go to Randall's ESL Cyber Listening Lab and select "Movie Review" in the right-hand column.
+1. Have your students preview of some of the vocabulary used in movie reviews: Go to Randall's ESL Cyber Listening Lab and select >Movie Review in the right-hand column (Difficult under General Listening Quizzes); you might use the Basic Listening Quiz about Movies in the Medium category first).
 Students listen to the conversation about a movie while filling in the blanks on some questions.
+(See below Movies and Language Practice for more listening practice with movie's at Randall's site.)

-3. Have your students read at least one review and watch the trailer (see sources below).
-You might put your students in groups to each read one of these reviews, report back, and discuss the differences they found.
-Have them copy the substance of their feedback to an MS Word or e-mail document or blog to send to you or to collect for their portfolio of this set of activities.
+3. Have your students read at least one review and watch the trailer (see Resources for Movies Online below).
+You might put your students in groups to each read a different review, report back, and discuss the differences they found.
+Have them copy the substance of their feedback to a digital document to send to you or have them make a blog or podcast entry in their electronic portfolio of this set of activities.

-3. You may also be able to find an Alan Silverman review of the movie and accompanying audio at Voice of America Music & Entertainment (Search for his name and then select the advanced search within the date range.)
+3. You may also be able to find an Alan Silverman review with related video or audio shows (and podcast capability) at Voice of America.
+(Search for his name, and then add the name of the movie.)
 Though Silverman does not write for lower level students, his reviews include the names of the major characters, a plot synopsis, and some of the background of the film, so it is good for more advanced readers and writers.
-Students can listen to the audio file as they read.
+Students can listen to a podcast of the show as they read.
+This resource is especially useful if you have found an older movie that might be free on a video on demand service or in one of the Resources for Movies Online below.

 4. Your students have by now collected enough information to write a good review, or to see the movie with at least some idea of what they will be looking at.
-Below is a simple format to use.
+Below is a simple format to use for a review.
+Please feel free to copy this format and revise as you wish.

 A quick format: